 After all beams have been safely connected to their respective columns, hollow core planks for the first floor will be installed.
 These planks, similar to column erection, will be installed from west to east and from north to south.
 Each plank is fastened along ledger beams located around the perimeter of the building and lie on top of beams installed within the interior of the building.
-The edges of each plank are grouted into place using 5,000 psi grout on these hunches, or the ledges mentioned above, to assure stability.
 Hollow core planks are connected to one another by grouting adjacent keyways together.
-Figure 14 provides a detail of hollow core plank connections.
+Figure14 provides a detail of hollow core plank connections.
 The a detail of the grouting keyways mentioned above is provided in Figure 15

-Figure 13: Precast Column to Beam Connection (image provided by Nitterhouse Concrete Products)
+Figure 12: Precast Column to Beam Connection (image provided by Nitterhouse Concrete Products)